lizixroy/Gister/README.md

 ###Usage

+Gister relies on octokit to interface with Github.
+So install that first: gem install octokit

-As the example in example.txt, you will need to put all your code snippets inside an input file and separate them using the delimiter "$$$":
+As the example in example.txt, just put all your code snippets inside an input file and separate them using the delimiter "$$$":

 ####Example input format
 code snippet 1